Submissions closed 28 April

-The Council is seeking your views on the Draft Schedule of Fees and Charges 2025/2026.
-Changes are proposed to our fees and charges to help cover some of the costs of functions, services, and activities, in line with our Revenue and Financing Policy.
+The Council sought your views on the Draft Schedule of Fees and Charges 2025/2026.
+Changes were proposed to our fees and charges to help cover some of the costs of functions, services, and activities, in line with our Revenue and Financing Policy.
 We set fees and charges annually at the same time as the Annual Plan or Long Term Plan process.
 This ensures fees and charges are up to date and reflect the actual and reasonable cost of the services and activities it provides.
 These charges will take effect on 1 July 2025 and will stay in place until they are updated, which could happen during the year.

 Why do we have fees and charges?